henriquesimoes/humpback/solutions/README.md

 #### Generating predictions

-Finally, to generate the classification, all we need to do is select the most similiar whale classes based on the precomputed simililarities.
+Finally, to generate the classification, all we need to do is select the most similar whale classes based on the precomputed similarities.
 To do so, we will now use the following command:

 ```bash
   python3 make_submission.py \